“Inclusion” is obviously a hot topic.

 - …which contributes to a 68 fold (6700%) gap in wealth by race.

 - And so this all contributes to a 400% gap in student loan default rates by race.

 - Which has become an issue of national economic security, considering student loans are America’s largest asset (US Treasury Financial Report).

 In search for a solution that might yield greater participation by disenfranchised people into the American economy: Is it possible that inclusion should not be the prioritized solution?

-Can structures be built to facilitate America easily finding people from low wealth families who are descendants of slaves with in-demand skills, to direct investments of cash so they may afford minimum life expenses to USE their skills while they continue to remain excluded from places of work?
+Can structures be built to facilitate America easily finding people from low wealth families with in-demand skills, to direct investments of cash so they may afford minimum life expenses to USE their skills while they continue to remain excluded from prominent places of work?

 Explore the viability of these economic development models.